 "There's a mystery at the heart of it, an attraction I don't completely understand." -Bess Palmisciano

 RAIN founder Bess Palmisciano was a lawyer with Fleet Boston Financial when she first visited the Sahara desert of Niger, West Africa in 2000.
 Passing through the barren landscape, she was mystified and intrigued by the ability of the nomadic peoples to survive there.
-Bess and her husband, John Ahlgren, asked their guide, Moussa Haidara, if they might spend some time near a nomadic encampment.
-Moussa took them to stay with his family, where they pitched a tent and spent the evening.
+Bess asked her guide, Moussa Haidara, if she might spend some time near a nomadic encampment.
+Moussa took her to stay with his family, where she pitched a tent and spent the evening.
 Bess was moved by how Moussa distributed clothes and food to all the children in the encampment.
 Families shared their stories of how they followed the traditional lifestyle of nomadic herders - moving when necessary to seek pastureland for their herds of goats, sheep and camels.
-Moussa took Bess and John to the now abandoned state-run school and explained how nomadic parents wish for education for their children, but without teachers, supplies or food, children cannot stay there to learn.
+Moussa took Bess to the now abandoned state-run school and explained how nomadic parents wish for education for their children, but without teachers, supplies or food, children cannot stay there to learn.
 Bess found it hard to sleep, inspired by the joy of the people she met, laughing and singing by the fire in spite of the daily struggles for survival.
 She was impressed by their love of their stark home and loyalty to their traditional ways of life.
 She knew then that somehow, she had to help these joyful and fiercely independent people not only survive, but thrive.
 She would become part of their story.